-Understand the 6 key components on choosing acrylic paints that are best for your painting project based on the tube labels
+The 6 key components for choosing acrylic paints that are best for your painting project

 Acrylic paints are a ton of fun to play with, but did you know that not all paints are created equal?